 Classes are limited to 8 children per group.

-All classes start the week of September 10, 2018 and run through the week of November 12, 2018.
+All classes start the week of January 21, 2019 and run through the week of April 15, 2019.
 Classes meet for 10 weeks in Wells Hall on campus.
+There will be no classes the week of MSU's Spring Break (March 4-8) and area schools' spring break (March 25-April 5).

 Classes will be canceled if fewer than 5 students enroll.